togwand/nixos/README.md

 Hyprland + shell-manager configuration to enhance my workflow

 TODO:
-1. Tune hyprland options a little more, test a more aesthetic approach
+1. Keep working on hyprland options and desktop
 2. Fix the zsh options including history and others (do temporary setopt commands for testing behaviours before rebuilds)
 3. Add vim keys for the zsh menu (check Mental Outlaw's trying zsh video again)
 4. Add highlights, hooks, plugins, better completion and prompt to zsh (finish the configuration)